LogiTron (LTR) Reaches Self Reported Market Capitalization of $601.92 Million

-LogiTron (LTR) traded flat against the U.S. dollar during the 1 day period ending at 11:00 AM E.T. on September 9th.
+LogiTron (LTR) traded flat against the U.S. dollar during the 24-hour period ending at 12:00 PM ET on September 15th.
+One LogiTron token can now be bought for about $0.0005 or 0.00000002 BTC on popular cryptocurrency exchanges.
+LogiTron has a market capitalization of $601.92 million and $17.05 worth of LogiTron was traded on exchanges in the last 24 hours.
 In the last seven days, LogiTron has traded 51.4% lower against the U.S. dollar.
-One LogiTron token can now be purchased for $0.0005 or 0.00000002 BTC on exchanges.
-LogiTron has a total market capitalization of $601.92 million and $17.05 worth of LogiTron was traded on exchanges in the last 24 hours.

 - Aidi Finance (BSC) (AIDI) traded down 2.2% against the dollar and now trades at $0.0000 or 0.00000000 BTC.